anikau31/systemc-clang/tests/verilog-conversion/README.md

   cmake ../systemc-clang -DXLAT=on -DENABLE_TESTS=on -DSYSTEMC_DIR=$SYSTEMC/ -G Ninja -DENABLE_VERILOG_TESTS=on
   ```

-  If the python interpreter are found, `cmake` should report lines similar to:
+  If the python interpreter is found, `cmake` should report lines similar to:
   ```
   -- [ Tests         ]
   -- Build tests           : on